cmiller112000/getdata-031-project/README.md

 2. Wrote this data dictionary to a codebook include file in markdown table syntax.
-3. wrote a readme include file containing collected information on the data set(i.e download URL, and download date/time), as well as generated acknowledgements from the analyzed dataset readme file.
+3. wrote a readme include file containing collected information on the data set(i.e download URL, and download date/time), as well as generated acknowledgements from the analyzed dataset  * UCI HAR Dataset/README.txt file.

 # Data Reference